 In Class Assignment

-In groups of two, find a story in the news of interest to you and use that topic to find an interesting open data set.
+In groups of two, find an interesting open data set.
 Present it to the class giving your reasons why you chose it and what interesting data points you noticed in it.

 This can be a website or open data set, lets avoid APIs for now.

 Reading: Pages 5-19